dynamic/silverstripe-docker-compose/README.md

-# Docker-Compose for SilverStripe Development
+# Docker-Compose for SilverStripe Development on Linux

-An apache and PHP 7.1 server.
-Intended for use with docker-compose.
+Creates a reverse proxy and adminer container.
+Has commands to easily create a new silverstripe docker-compose instance.

 It provides:
+- NGINX Proxy
+- Adminer
+- SSL? (unsure if this works)

+The template it creates provides:
 - Apache
 - PHP 7.1
 - MySQL